Galaxy Image Deconvolution for Weak Gravitational Lensing with Unrolled Plug-and-Play ADMM: Abstract

 \section{Abstract}

 Removing optical and atmospheric blur from galaxy images significantly improves galaxy shape measurements for weak gravitational lensing and galaxy evolution studies.
 This ill-posed linear inverse problem is usually solved with deconvolution algorithms enhanced by regularisation priors or deep learning.
-We introduce a so-called "physics-based deep learning" approach to the Point Spread Function (PSF) deconvolution problem in galaxy surveys.
-We apply algorithm unrolling and the Plug-and-Play technique to the Alternating Direction Method of Multipliers (ADMM) with a Poisson noise model and use a neural network to learn appropriate priors from simulated galaxy images.
-We characterise the time-performance trade-off of several methods for galaxies of differing brightness levels, showing an improvement of 26\% (SNR=20)/48\% (SNR=100) compared to standard methods and 14\% (SNR=20) compared to modern methods. \github{https://github.com/Lukeli0425/Galaxy-Deconv}
+We introduce a so-called "physics-informed deep learning" approach to the Point Spread Function (PSF) deconvolution problem in galaxy surveys.
+We apply algorithm unrolling and the Plug-and-Play technique to the Alternating Direction Method of Multipliers (ADMM), in which a neural network learns appropriate hyperparameters and denoising priors from simulated galaxy images.
+We characterise the time-performance trade-off of several methods for galaxies of differing brightness levels {as well as our method's robustness to systematic PSF errors and network ablations.
+We show an improvement in reduced shear ellipticity error of 38.6\% (SNR=20)/45.0\% (SNR=200) compared to classic methods and 7.4\% (SNR=20)/33.2\% (SNR=200)} compared to modern methods. \github{https://github.com/Lukeli0425/Galaxy-Deconv}